aanbuvenkatesh/automation-docker-scripts/README.md

 # DOCKER

-01 - azure-cli - Building Docker Images for Azure Cli ubuntu from Dockerfile
+01 - azure-cli - Building Docker Images for Azure Cli with Ubuntu using Dockerfile